 Environmental "Protection" = Mass Extinction documents the slow death of the native annual seed bank, effectively the extinction of locally-adapted plant systems and their symbiotes after two centuries of uninterrupted weed invasions and succession.
-It quantifies the reality of local biodiversity, both when we arrived and what has been accomplished.
+Effectively, to "preserve" the land under such conditions is to inflict a slow and inevitable death.

-What Is "Native," Really? discusses why native plant habitat is important, how the question of whether or not a particular species is a local native is sometimes difficult.
-Even some native species, lacking usual disturbances such as fire or animal impact, can behave as if they were invasive exotics and sometimes must be managed as such in limited scope in order to preserve functional biodiversity and figure out what the heck is going on.
+What Is "Native," Really? discusses why native plant habitat is important, and how the question of whether or not a particular species is a local native is sometimes difficult.
+Even some native species, lacking usual disturbances such as fire or animal impact, can behave as if they were invasive exotics and sometimes must be managed as such in limited scope in order to preserve functional biodiversity.
+How to figure that out is much of what this project is about.

-Repeat Photography shows the changes we have made on a landscape scale, as is appropriate to taking an overgrown and impacted forest back toward a spacious multi-aged stand structure with varietal groundcovers and grasslands.
+Repeat Photography shows the changes we have made on a landscape scale, as is appropriate to taking an overgrown and impacted forest back toward a spacious multi-aged stand structure with varietal groundcovers and grasslands here and there.
+Preserving variety is all about managed disturbance.

-Pure Germination of Native Annuals shows that in spite of our 200-year "weed bank" some of the areas we took back to grasslands have been cleansed to the point that they now express an increasingly pure and varietal native annual groundcovers in and among native perennial grasses.
-Effectively, it documents that we are succeeding at cleansing the seed bank of its exotic components while re-establishing a predominantly native seed bank, if not always one in a climax state from the perspective of its varietal potential.
+Scene and Unseen shows the detail missing in repeat photographs at landscape scale.
+It shows that in spite of our 200-year "weed bank," some of the areas we took back to grasslands now express increasingly pure and varietal native annual groundcovers in and among native perennial grasses.
+Effectively, it documents that in places we are succeeding at cleansing the seed bank of its exotic components while re-establishing a native seed bank.

-The closing introductory chapter, Project Overview, describes the rationale and organization of the project from a management resource allocation perspective, showing differences of emphasis in time commitment among various and changing priorities.
+The closing introductory chapter, Project Overview, describes the rationale and organization of the project from a resource-allocation management perspective, showing differences of emphasis in time commitment among various and changing priorities.

-After the introductory chapters, the book then moves on to the major habitat types and management processes under the general headings of forestry, grasslands, and 'other' before discussing the ecological forces and political-economic context within which we operate.
+After the introductory chapters, the book then moves on to the major habitat types and management processes under the general headings of forestry, grasslands, and 'other' before closing with a discussion of the ecological forces and politicaleconomic context within which we operate.
 Whichever path you choose, I hope you have found this history sufficiently enriching to realize that there are similar nuggets of new perspectives to be found in every chapter.

 A full Table of Content is at the end of this file.
-Specifically historical references follow 2 pages hence.
-If your interest is in original conditions here, there is a chapter that maps my estimated distribution of aboriginal vegetation.
+Specifically historical references follow.
+If your interest is original conditions, there is a chapter that maps my estimated distribution of aboriginal vegetation and where we plan to go from here.